9 foods that fight hot flashes in men and what to avoid

 For men, the practical question is safety.
 A 2010 Fertility and Sterility meta-analysis found soy protein and isoflavones did not significantly change testosterone in men, which supports using soy as a food strategy without assuming it will “crash” your hormones.[5]

 Insulin resistance means your cells do not respond well to insulin, which pushes glucose higher and increases variability across the day.
-A study in women found an association between insulin resistance and more frequent vasomotor symptoms; while that does not prove the same relationship in men, it is hypothesis-generating and supports a practical focus on steadier glucose (low-GI carbs and more fiber) when hot flashes cluster with hunger, cravings, or big sugar swings.[3]
+Direct evidence linking insulin resistance to hot flashes in men is limited.
+A study in women found an association between insulin resistance and more frequent vasomotor symptoms; while that does not establish the same relationship in men, it supports a practical focus on steadier glucose (low-GI carbs and more fiber) when hot flashes cluster with hunger, cravings, or big sugar swings.[3]

 Glycemic index, also called GI, is a ranking of how fast a carb raises blood sugar.
 High-GI foods like candy and sugary drinks raise glucose quickly, while low-GI foods like beans and oats digest slower and reduce spikes.